Author

 Dion:

 Right?
-Yeah, it’s significantly different.
-And that’s why I said that kind of sarcastically trying to figure out how to spend it, that’s the biggest challenge for me.
+Yeah.
+So it’s significantly different and that’s why I said that kind of sarcastically trying to figure out how to spend it, that’s the biggest challenge for me.

 The not having money.
 So living frugally and then the dedication it took for a decade to reach financial freedom and to save every penny to invest for the next property.
 It’s a really hard switch to flip in our brain on how do I go to spending because I’m no longer saving for retirement.
 I don’t pay a penny in taxes.
 I haven’t paid taxes on rental income yet.
 I look forward to the day that I do.
 That’ll mean I make so much money I had to give some to the government.
 But that leverage depreciation is amazing.